 In contrast, I have heard SO many stories of NYU employees claiming fast repayment periods for half-million-dollar loan balances that I felt compelled to write this article.

-What Can Be Done if You Already Have a Mountain of Dental School Debt from NYU (or any Expensive School)
+What Can Be Done if You Already Have a Mountain of Dental School Debt

 While you might be able to put 50% of your take-home pay to your student loans, the first question I’d ask is if that’s a smart approach?
 If a loan forgiveness strategy shows a cost in today’s dollars of 60% of what you owe, then that would be the better path.